Mental Wellness in the Workplace: Assigning Responsibility

 A workforce that is resilient and capable of managing stress can consistently deliver their best performance, regardless of circumstances.

-Well-being Initiatives as a Magnet for Top Talent
+Well-being initiatives as a magnet for top talent

 What’s more, mental health and wellbeing support remains an important benefit consideration that will resonate with employees.

 Therefore, attracting and retaining top talent will involve more than a traditional benefits package.
-Professionals have reassessed what’s really important in their personal life.
+Professionals have reassessed what’s important in their personal life.
 Now, physical and mental health priorities have come to the fore.
 Being honest about the mental health support you offer is crucial if you are to attract and retain your staff.

 To complement the mental health efforts put forth by employers, it is crucial for employees to: